CLGallant/MindFirst-Engine-M1E/docs/phase3/Phase 3 — Technical Specification of the MindFirst Engine (M1E).md

-# MindFirst Phase 3 — Technical Operation and Interface Design

-Phase 3 — Technical Specification

-# Phase 3 — Technical Specification of the MindFirst Engine (M1E)
+# MindFirst Phase 3 — Technical Specification of the MindFirst Engine (M1E)
 ## Table of Contents

 1. System Overview and Design Philosophy